 Some people hate it, but the people that love it REALLY love it.
 We are talking about the single best sequel in the franchise, The Texas Chainsaw Massacre 2.

 To confess, in 1986, I did not know what to expect.
 Furthermore, I really didn’t any preconceived expectations for what a sequel should look like.
 However, when I saw it, immediately I knew two things: it was different and I loved it.

 The direction toward comedy was intentional.
 Tobe Hooper lamented that people didn’t seem to understand his dark humor in the original 1974 film.
 I personally think he is wrong about that.
 People saw the humor, but were so disturbed by everything else that they couldn’t appreciate it.
 This time he decided to really ratchet up the comedy.
 This didn’t sit well with everyone that wanted a reprise of the 1974 formula, so it got a bit of blowback upon release.
-While I get the concern, when judged in the shadow of its own predecessor, the film is BLOODY brilliant.
+While I get the concern, when judged outside the shadow of its own predecessor, the film is BLOODY brilliant.

 We should note that this film features the always entertaining Dennis Hopper.
 The wonderful Caroline Williams plays the leading lady, Vanita “Stretch” Brock.
 This film is also famous for setting the time honored precedent of Chainsaw films featuring a victim having their face peeled for use as a mask.
 It also features some brutally violent kills and a heaping helping of guts.
 In my mind this is a classic and it nearly landed the number two spot.

 2. The Texas Chainsaw Massacre (2003)